SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Non-volatile-Data-Storage/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 **You need to do**

-- Using the token to store the Light On/Off status locally over power cycle on our EFR32MG12 platform without EEPROM.
+- Using the token to store the last button press value over power cycle on our EFR32MG24 platform without EEPROM.
 - Retrieving the manufacturing string that the manufacturer has programmed during production.